HuiDanny/ReDiffAD/README.md

-# Imputation-based Time-Series Anomaly Detection with Conditional Weight-Incremental Diffusion Models
+# Repaint-based Time-Series Anomaly Detection with Conditional Weight-Incremental Diffusion Models

-This is an repository hosting the code of our paper:  [Imputation-based Time-Series Anomaly Detection with Conditional Weight-Incremental Diffusion Models](https://github.com/ChunjingXiao/DiffAD/blob/main/KDD_23_DiffAD.pdf), KDD 2023. https://dl.acm.org/doi/abs/10.1145/3580305.3599391

-## Citation

-@inproceedings{xiao2023imputation,
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; title={Imputation-based Time-Series Anomaly Detection with Conditional Weight-Incremental Diffusion Models},
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; author={Xiao, Chunjing and Gou, Zehua and Tai, Wenxin and Zhang, Kunpeng and Zhou, Fan},
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; booktitle={Proceedings of the ACM SIGKDD Conference on Knowledge Discovery and Data Mining},
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; pages={2742--2751},
-&nbsp;&nbsp;&nbsp;&nbsp;&nbsp; year={2023}
-}
+This code aim to utilize the repainting technique to enhance the effectiveness of the condition-based diffusion model in detecting anomalies within time series data.

 ## Datasets